vojtechmares/github-actions-training/README.md

     run: echo "Hello world" && false
 ```

+Continue on error behavior can (and often is) adopted when having a company (GitHub Organization) policy.
+When a new policy is introduced, the compliance job running on every single repository has the new check will have a grace period where the job/workflow has `continue-on-error` set to `true`, so everyone can see if they are compliant yet or not, but it does not block anyone's work.
+After the grace period is over, everyone should be compliant with the new policy and should not cause issues.

 ### Machine on which job is running

 To select a machine to run the job on, use the `runs-on`.